reivaxy/iotinator/README.md

 # iotinator
-The global multipurpose home iot solution.
+### The global multipurpose home iot solution.

 This is the master module of the iotinator framework.

-Its goal is to control many different devices by SMS or through a webApp (or mobile app), it's the common entry (and exit) point of communication.
+Its goal (Still a work in progress...) is to control many different devices by SMS or through a webApp (or mobile app), it's the common entry (and exit) point of communication.

 Example of such devices are: light or heater switch, weather station, water detector, smoke detector, movement detector, aquarium monitoring (much like https://github.com/reivaxy/aquaMonitor).